-The Student Success Centre is a "one-stop shop" for support services that promote and enable student success.
-The purpose of the Centre is to advocate for, provide, and facilitate the delivery of services designed to meet the academic support, personal, and career development needs of students.
-Complementing the efforts of the teaching facility, students will be served through a personalised and structured approach that includes:
+The Student Success Centre provides support services that promote and enable student success.
+The purpose of the Centre is to advocate for, provide, and facilitate the delivery of services designed to meet the academic support, and personal, and career development needs of students.
+Students will be served through a personalised and structured approach that includes:

-- Basic skills assessment and course placement
+- Basic Skills Assessment and Course Placement

-- Academic advising and academic tutoring
+- Academic Advising and Academic Tutoring

-- Transfer information and planning
+- Transfer Information and Planning

-- Personal counselling
+- Personal Counselling

-- College and life skills development
+- College and Life Skills Development

-- Career assessment and counselling
+- Career Assessment and Counselling

-- Health care and information
+- Health Care and Information

-- Time management skills
+- Time Management Skills

-- Resolution to personal difficulties
+- Resolution to Personal Difficulties

-- Joining or forming a student organisation
+- Joining or Forming a Student Organisation

-- Organising student activities
+- Organising Student Activities

-- Developing leadership skills
+- Developing Leadership Skills

 - Career Planning

-Through the Student Success Centre there will be overall access to information, social, leadership, and personal development activities offered through workshops, organisation and other student related opportunities.
+Through the Student Success Centre, there will be overall access to information, social, leadership, and personal development activities offered through workshops, organisation, and other student-related opportunities.